scipy-lectures/scientific-python-lectures/guide/index.rst

 Linking to package documentations
 ==================================

-The goal of the Scientific Python lecture notes is not to duplicate or replace the documentation of the various packages.
+The goal of the Scientific Python Lecture Notes is not to duplicate or replace the documentation of the various packages.
 You should link as much as possible to the original documentation.